See the hometown of Fred Rogers in Pennsylvania!

 Where to Stay Near Latrobe, PA

 If you’re in the Laurel Highlands and looking for a hotel near Latrobe, I highly recommend the town just 10 miles southeast, Ligonier, PA, which is extremely visitor-friendly, enjoyable — and frankly, adorable.
-We stayed at Thistledown at Seger House (click to see reviews and affiliate).
+We stayed at Thistledown at Seger House.

 What is YOUR Experience with Mister Rogers’ Neighborhood?